Sexual Misconduct Resources

 Contact a Confidential Advocate

-Trained advocates are available through USU's Sexual Assault and Anti-Violence Information office and CAPSA in Logan to help you navigate your options, help you seek medical attention, get a sexual assault forensic exam and connect you with counseling.
+Trained advocates are available through USU's Sexual Assault and Anti-Violence Information office and CAPSA in Logan (for Logan students) to help you navigate your options, seek medical attention, get a sexual assault forensic exam, receive counseling, file a police report, or report to the university.

 Get Medical Attention